sboesebeck/morphium/README.md

 *ATTENTION:* _please refer also to the version [here](https://caluga.de/v/2014/9/5/morphium_doku_v3_0)_

+also have a look at our blog at https://caluga.de where we post interesting morphium code and documentation examples regularly.

 Morphium - Java Messaging (and POJO Mapper) based on MongoDB

 Morphium is a POJO Object mapper for Accessing Mongodb.
 Some of the main Features of Morphium: